openlilylib/stylesheets/usage-examples/span.md

 Finally it is possible to mark up *non-rhythmic* events such as key or time signatures, rehearsal or metronome marks etc. Typically these are not in the `Voice` but in a higher context and therefore need a two-element `item` attribute.
-However, \cmd{span} tries to determine the target automatically if no `item` attribute is provided, and a number of elements are already supported:
+However, \cmd{tagSpan} tries to determine the target automatically if no `item` attribute is provided, and a number of elements are already supported:

 ```{.lilypond include=non-rhythmic-events.ly}